Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 Use pre-signed URLs, IAM roles, or VPC endpoints to download securely without public access.

-#### How do you monitor your applications and EC2 instances using Amazon CloudWatch?

-Use CloudWatch metrics, custom dashboards, alarms, and logs agents to monitor CPU, memory, disk, logs, and custom app metrics.

 #### Have you worked with AWS Transit Gateway in your project?

 Transit Gateway helps in centralized VPC-to-VPC and on-prem connectivity across accounts.
 It simplifies the network mesh.

 #### How should developers write code to access AWS services (S3, SQS, SNS, RDS)?
-A:

 - Use AWS SDKs
 - Access via IAM roles with least privilege
 - Store secrets in Secrets Manager